gvwilson/sensibleadventures/nardica/nardica.md

 Iffy returned the hug awkwardly.
 Somehow,
-she always felt awkward around Slack, especially when they were close enough that she could smell whatever flowery concoction the other girl used to wash her hair.
+she always felt awkward around Honesty, especially when they were close enough that she could smell whatever flowery concoction the other girl used to wash her hair.
 "I'm fine,"
 she said,
-her voice muffled slightly by the rat fur collar on Slack's coat.
+her voice muffled slightly by the rat fur collar on Honesty's coat.

 She slithered free of the hug and took a step back.
 "I'm fine,"